LLayta/LLayta.github.io/content/posts/asymptotic_analysis/index.md

 tags        : [Algorithms, CS, CS theory]
 ---

+This is a beginners introduction to learning about computer science applications of asymptotic analysis.
+As you'll come to see I leave out more complex topics that are still vital to understand, but are not vital to understanding the rudimentals of it.
+I specifically left out masters theorem and recurrence relations for calculating work functions for DAQ algorithms and recursive algorithms.
+In the examples we won't even use recurrence relations, the examples will be so simple that we can visually see what the work function would look like.

 ## Preliminary info
 I'm going to assume you know some basic level of algebra to the point that you understand what functions.
-Maybe some introduction calculus with the concept of function growth but that's pretty conceptually easy.
+You might need some introductionary calculus for limits and function growth / decay.

 Here are some things you should know before jumping into this: